-Growth in clean energies is unstoppable, as reflected in statistics produced in 2015 by the International Energy Agency (IEA): they represented nearly half of all new electricity generation capacity installed in 2014, when they constituted the second biggest source of electricity worldwide, behind coal.
+Growth in clean energies is unstoppable, as reflected in statistics produced annually by the International Energy Agency (IEA): they represented nearly half of all new electricity generation capacity installed in 2014, when they constituted the second biggest source of electricity worldwide, behind coal.

 According to the IEA, world electricity demand will have increased by 70% by 2040 - its share of final energy use rising from 18 to 24% during the same period – driven mainly by the emerging economies of India, China, Africa, the Middle East and South-East Asia.

 DISCOVER WHAT RENEWABLE ENERGIES ARE IN 2 MINUTES

 Renewable energies are obtained from inexhaustible natural sources and generate clean electricity without contributing to climate change.

 Clean energy development is vital for combating climate change and limiting its most devastating effects.
 2019 was the second warmest year on record.
 The Earth’s temperature has risen by an average 0.85 °C since the end of the 19th Century, states National Geographic in its special November 2015 issue on climate change.

 Meanwhile, some 1.1 billion inhabitants (17% of the world population) do not have access to electricity.
 Equally, 2.7 billion people (38% of the population) use conventional biomass for cooking, heating and lighting in their homes - at serious risk to their health.